UMZH Precision Digital Therapeutics Summer School, 18-22 August 2025, Zurich

 Digital Therapeutics (DTx) are software-based interventions to manage and treat disease.
 Precision DTx (PDTx) deliver hyper-personalized interventions at the most relevant and opportune moment to increase adherence and treatment outcomes.

-In this Summer School, clinical experts (medical doctors, nurses, caregivers) with patients bring concrete and pressing problems within the Swiss healthcare system to the participants, who then work in groups to build a PDTx prototype in 5 days.
+In this summer school, clinical experts (medical doctors, nurses, caregivers) with patients bring concrete and pressing problems within the Swiss healthcare system to the participants, who then work in groups to build a PDTx prototype in 5 days.
 Lectures by national and international experts with a medical, technical, and management background and hands-on coaching sessions leveraging state-of-the-art PDTx and GenAI tools complement this summer school.
 On the final day, students present their PDTx prototype to the jury of clinical experts, patients, and investors.
 To this end, participants will develop a PDTx prototype that may generate a business and, with it, societal impact.

 See the video clip below for some impressions from our first PDTx Master Class in Singapore, January 2025.